Friday, January 31, 2020

 January 31, 2020

-On the A2 highway in Spain.
-I travel with my family across the road from Madrid to Barcelona.
-I am in awe of the countryside as I lay my eyes on land that I have never seen before.
+On the A2 highway in Spain, the family and I traveled across the highway from Madrid toward Barcelona.
+I am in awe of the countryside as I focus on land I have never seen before.
 It’s as if I’m reborn and seeing a world that, no pun intended, is foreign to me.

-The scenery is of wide swaths of land, littered with mountains and cliffs.
-Clouds lay thick in the valley, while we travel above it as if we were in an airplane at 36,000 feet.
+The scenery is vast swaths of land littered with mountains and cliffs, and, of course, shapes of Toros (Bulls to you and I) loom large on the summit tops.
+Clouds lay thick in the valley while we traveled above it as if we were in an airplane at 36,000 feet.
 My mind wanders about.
-I think to myself as my family conversation is like controlled chaos while they discuss things like music, games or activities.
-But I can block it all out and imagine the history that could be told to me about the land that surrounds me.
+My family conversation is controlled chaos, and they discuss things like music, games, or activities.
+But I can block it all out and imagine the history that could be told about the land surrounding me.

 I’m so lucky to be here.
-A trip for the ages for my family and I. This trip allows us to forget about our life in America, for a little while.
+A trip for the ages for my family and me.
+This trip lets us forget about our life in America for a little while.

-The sun begins its final push for the horizon and the day silently comes to a close as the dark sets in.
+The sun begins its final push for the horizon, and the day silently ends as the dark sets in.
 The sky is a magnificent blue and orange.
 The mountaintops are a beautiful purple haze.
-In this moment, I’m lucky to be alive.
+At this moment, I’m lucky to be alive.

 We made our way into Barcelona.
-After we paid our toll it was too dark to tell where I was based on the scenery.
+After we paid our toll, it was too dark to tell where I was based on the scenery.
 Really, I could have been anywhere.
-There wasn’t much difference from the Port of Barcelona to the Port of Miami.
+There wasn’t much difference between the Port of Barcelona and the Port of Miami.
 Until daylight changed all that.

-My eyes opened up the next morning in a town called Sant Adrià de Besòs.
+My eyes opened up the following day in a town called Sant Adrià de Besòs.
 And I eagerly got out of bed.
 The church bells tolled on the hour, every hour, a memory I’ll never forget.
 I made my way to the Port of Barcelona once again.
 Only this time in the daytime.

-I parked our car at Plaça del Mar and made our way topside to see the beach.
-I could barely contain my excitement to see another body of ocean other than the Atlantic and Pacific.
-As we reached the sand before the great sea I stopped and stared before I moved forward again.
-My whole grade school and middle school life, I have seen the name Mediterranean Sea on the map and yet I never thought I’d see it in my life time.
+I parked our car at Plaça del Mar and went to the topside to see the beach.
+I could barely contain my excitement to see another ocean body other than the Atlantic and Pacific.
+As we reached the sand before the great sea, I stopped and stared before moving forward again.
+My whole grade school and middle school life, I have seen the name Mediterranean Sea on the map, yet I never thought I’d see it in my lifetime.
 But yet, here it was before me.
 Damn, I needed to think bigger when I was a kid.

-emoved my socks, rolled up my pants and headed to the sea.
-I wanted to say to people, and write in a blog, that I touched the waters of the Mediterranean Sea.
-I felt very brave.
-Even more brave then the young woman who decided to skinny dip in the 32-degree water, 100 yards to my right.
+I slipped off my shoes, removed my socks, rolled up my pants, and headed to the sea.
+I wanted to tell people and write in a blog that I touched the waters of the Mediterranean Sea.
+I felt fearless.
+Even braver than the young woman who decided to skinny dip in the 32-degree water 100 yards to my right.

 This experience was just a peek into what would be a long adventure into a culture and country that was new to me.
-Spain was offering everything to me in this one moment.
+Spain was offering everything to me at that moment.
 A dream from a map to reality.
-So far Barcelona and Spain is as beautiful as that sun setting sky that I marveled at during my drive to Barcelona on highway A2.
+So far, Barcelona and Spain are as beautiful as that sun-setting sky I marveled at during my drive to Barcelona on Highway A2.
 From highway to ocean.
 What a dream.

 Please Like and share my blog if you enjoyed